 “What should I do during an economic downturn?”

-If you can lock that in, have a little cash out, I think that’s a really smart thing to do.
+If you can lock that in, and have a little cash-out, I think that’s a really smart thing to do.
 And the key for me in being a lender, it’s not about leveraging yourself too much, even though I’m a lender, I lend money.
 I encourage people to borrow responsibly, no matter how much you borrow, it has to be something you can service.
-So you say, I want to pull money out and let’s say, my house is free and clear.
+So you say, I want to pull money out, and let’s say, my house is free and clear.
 Should I borrow half a million dollars against it to have some cash?
 It depends.
-But the key is is that if you borrow half a million dollars, it’s going to cost you $3000- $4000 a month, whatever the interest rate is, and you have to be able to service that now.
+But the key is that if you borrow half a million dollars, it’s going to cost you $3000- $4000 a month, whatever the interest rate is, and you have to be able to service that now.
 And the key is if you borrow so that you have cash, do you have the ability to service it if things change in the market.
-Servicing, that is a really important thing to consider.